nautechsystems/nautilus_trader/docs/concepts/data.md

 ## Data catalog

+The data catalog is a central store for Nautilus data, persisted in the [Parquet](https://parquet.apache.org) file format.

+We have chosen parquet as the storage format for the following reasons:
+- It performs much better than CSV/JSON/HDF5/etc in terms of compression ratio (storage size) and read performance
+- It does not require any separate running components (for example a database)
+- It is quick and simple to get up and running with

 **This doc is an evolving work in progress and will continue to describe the data catalog more fully...**